Ex-El Salvador president Saca pleads guilty to embezzlement

-SAN SALVADOR, El Salvador (AP) — Former Salvador President Tony Saca has pleaded guilty to embezzling hundreds of millions of dollars in government funds.
+SAN SALVADOR, El Salvador (AP) — Former Salvador President Tony Saca pleaded guilty Thursday to embezzling hundreds of millions of dollars in public funds during his 2004-2009 government.

 Saca’s lawyer Mario Machado said his client had not admitted his guilt before because procedurally it was not the right time.